westerlymerlin/UCL-Tombola-app/docs/camera_timed.md

 # camera\_timed

-Camera Timed - controls a A chronos 2.1(HD) High speed camera via the api, switches between 2 cameras based on the cadence setting for time.
-Controls the drum RPM vis the API on the UCL Tombola Controller

-Author: Gary Twinn
+Camera Timed Module

+A module for controlling Chronos 2.1(HD) high-speed cameras through their API.
+Features include:
+- Switching between two cameras based on configurable time cadence
+- Controlling drum RPM via the UCL Tombola Controller API
+- Recording management (start/stop/save recordings)
+- Camera setup and configuration
+- Settings management through a JSON configuration file

+The module implements a CameraClass to handle all camera operations including recording, file saving, and drum speed control.
+It's designed to work with either one or two cameras based on configuration settings.

+Dependencies:
+    - requests: For API communication
+    - threading: For timer-based camera switching
+    - datetime: For timestamped filenames
+    - app_control: For settings management
+    - logmanager: For logging operations

 <a id="camera_timed.threading"></a>